Understanding Ashwagandha: from Ancient Ayurvedic Medicine to Modern Health & Wellness

 How Ashwagandha Works in the Body

-Ashwagandha contains a myriad of molecules and compounds that have the ability to interact with just about every system in our body, affecting mood, energy, vitality, and sleep.
+Ashwagandha contains a myriad of molecules and compounds that have the ability to interact with just about every system in our body, affecting mood, energy, vitality, and recovery.
 You know – just about everything that affects your quality of health.
-Specifically, the active groups of compounds in ashwagandha that clinical studies are honing in on are alkaloids, steroidal lactones, sitoindosides, saponin, and acylsterylglucosides.
-It follows then, that just as fascinating as what ashwagandha can do as a health supplement is how it does it:
+Specifically, the active groups of compounds in ashwagandha that clinical studies are honing in on are:

 Stress Relief & Immune Response

-Anxiety Management
+Mood Management

-It lowers activity in the HPA axis (hypothalamic-pituitary-adrenal axis), which regulates stress responses.
+Ashwagandha is thought to lower activity in the HPA axis, which is the group of brain structures responsible for stress response and stress adaptation.
 It is also thought to lower the activity of the central nervous system, producing a calming effect.

 Increased Physical Performance